zalyoung/gitlab-handbook/content/handbook/engineering/open-source/growth-strategy.md

 #### Improve contributor inclusion

-* **Why:** Improving the experience, both newcomer or for contributors who return, to GitLab includes more contributors at different experience levels.
-A more inclusive, and better, experience for a contributor can improve chances of return contributions.
+* **Why:** To improve the contributor experience for newcomers and returning contributors, and meet contributors at different experience levels.
+We can improve the changes of a contributor returning by creating a more inclusive experience for them.
 * **DRI:** [Contributor Success team](/handbook/marketing/developer-relations/contributor-success/)

 ### Expand Outreach